 Thresholds for Procurement Requirements

-Purchases with a value of BELOW $2,500 $5,000 may include, but are not limited to, a minimum of one written quote or written record of a verbal quotation.
+Purchases with a value of BELOW $2,500 may include, but are not limited to, a minimum of one written quote or written record of a verbal quotation. *Reminder – these purchases also require efforts to obtain a CMBE quote.
+If available, please obtain and include written support in files.
+If none is available, written documentation to state that and to identify efforts made to obtain the quote are still required.

-Purchases between $2,501 $5,001 and $15,000 require a minimum of two (2) written quotes OR written records of two (2) telephone quotations.
+Purchases between $2,501 and $15,000 require a minimum of two (2) written quotes OR written records of two (2) telephone quotations. *The reminder noted above in item #1 also applies.

-Purchases of value between $15,001 up to and including $35,000 require a minimum of three (3) written quotations or informal bids.
+Purchases of value between $15,001 up to and including $35,000 require a minimum of three (3) written quotations or informal bids. *The reminder noted above in item #1 also applies.

-For amounts more than $35,000, a competitive, formal bid process is required.
+For amounts more than $35,000, a competitive, formal bid process is required. *The reminder noted above in item #1 also applies.

 Purchases cannot be split into individual amounts to avoid an expenditure limit or a threshold requirement.